cgutwein/W205/README.md

-# W205
+# W205 - Fundamentals of Data Engineering
-W205 Coursework and Assignments
+Coursework and assignments for UCB-MIDS Fundamentals of Data Engineering course.